 HBCU College Tour 2018

-Ten Club youth had the incredible opportunity to be a part of a college tour in March of 2018 that spanned 13 universities and allowed Club members to see up-close and personal why college is a worthwhile goal for them as they build their plan after high school with the help of the Club.
-Youth returned home with lists of their top schools, plans for standardized tests and financial aid, and a vigor that will drive them effectively through the college application process.
+Ten Club youth had the incredible opportunity to be a part of a college tour in March of 2018.
+The tour spanned 13 universities and allowed Club members to see up-close and personal why college is a worthwhile goal for them as they build their plan after high school with the help of the Club.
+Youth returned home with lists of their top schools, plans for standardized tests and financial aid and a vigor that will drive them effectively through the college application process.
 Trips like this one fit into the Club’s larger goal of providing Club youth the resources and support necessary for them to develop plans for after high school graduation.

 These were just a few of the thoughts Club members shared:

-Dominique Jefferies: When I grow up, I would like major in architecture.
+Dominique: When I grow up, I would like to major in architecture.
 Attending this college tour has open my eyes to so many buildings, landscapes, design and so much more.
 I enjoyed meeting new people and learning new things about programs that I did not know existed.